cristianedomingues/cristianedomingues/README.md

-# Cristiane Pereira Domingues 🌍💻
+# Cristiane Pereira Domingues

  ### Hi there 👋.
 Welcome to my profile!

- This is my Professional Resume:

-I'm Geographer and Programming Student.
+- 🌍💻I'm Geographer and Programming Student.
 - 📌 Working in a Real Estate Research Company.
 - 📚 Currently, learning more about Git, GitHub, Front-end, Python and Databases.